Legislation and Rules

 The Local Planning Appeal Tribunal Act and the Statutory Powers Procedure Act (SPPA) establishes LPAT’s general powers and authorize the Tribunal to enact Rules of Practice and Procedure.
 Below is a link to our Rules:

 These Rules govern how the Local Planning Appeal Tribunal conducts hearings and explains the processes of the tribunal.
+On February 25, 2020, the Tribunal amended Rule 8.3 to clarify its application.
+This is the only change that has been made to the Rules which took effect on September 3, 2019.

 The Planning Act governs land use planning and development in the province of Ontario.
 LPAT may hear appeals based on the decisions of single tier, lower tier, upper tier municipal governments.
 The Act sets out who is eligible to make an appeal to LPAT, and the procedures that must be followed to do so.